Search

 The Conservation Alliance

-Gregory Heyworth, ancient texts lab (credit: The Lazarus Project)
+Gregory Heyworth, ancient texts lab (credit: The Lazarus Translation Project)

-Knowledge can be passed down orally, visually, or by the written word.
-It is easily lost if not translated or shared and "book burning" has a long and sad history, particularly during conflicts and invasions.
-The Library of Alexandria was destroyed over multiple invasions of the Egyptian city and perhaps represented the greatest loss of knowledge from the Greco-Roman era that ever existed.
-However, the loss of Alexander's library was not the only case of lost ancient information and wisdom.
+Knowledge is passed down orally, visually, or by the written word.
+It is easily lost if not translated or shared and 'book burning' has a long and sad history, particularly during conflicts and invasions.
+The famous Library of Alexandria contained written scrolls from across the ancient Mediterranean and was destroyed during multiple conflicts in the city.
+The library's destruction likely represented the greatest loss of collected knowledge from the Greco-Roman world that has ever existed.

-Can 21st technologies help recover ancient manuscripts and what they have to say?
-That's the life's work of translators like Gregory Heyworth who deciphers rediscovered ancient texts.
-Heyworth directs The Lazarus Project, a digital imaging project where unreadable papyri scrolls and other written fragments, faded documents, and unknown texts.
+Can 21st Century technologies help recover ancient texts and what they have to tell us?
+That's the life's work of translators like Gregory Heyworth who deciphers re-discovered manuscripts.
+Heyworth directs The Lazarus Imaging Project at Princeton University.
+He and his team use digital imaging to decipher unreadable papyri scrolls and other written fragments, faded documents, and unknown books.
+These visualizations of ancient writing creates a digital surrogate of the text that can then be studied by historians, artists, and other interested researchers around the world.

 Print